mivaecommerce/Extensions/subscriptions/install.md

 ### Add the CSS
 - Create a new build subdirectory as `build/extensions/subscriptions/`
 - Add [_subscriptions.scss](_subscriptions.scss) to the directory.
-- Update your `build/extensions/extensions.scss` file to include `@import "subscriptions/subscriptions";`
+- Update your `build/extensions/extensions.scss` file to include `@forward "subscriptions/subscriptions";`